raikilon/dev-notes/aws/saa-c03/aws.md

 **Access Control Lists (ACLs)** are a legacy method of access control for objects and buckets.
 They cannot include conditions and cannot be assigned to multiple objects.

 **Block public access** is an additional setting that prevents public access, implemented due to past issues with unintended public exposure of data.

+You need to define CORS policy on the bucket with a json document.
+The rules are processed in order, the first rule which matches is used.

 ### Static Hosting